32 pages $20

-There are several learning points; the cycle of life, the origins of wampum, what it was made from and its use as well as the balanced connection to nature.
-This book can be used with the Six Nations Iroquois Program Teachers Resource Guide.
+Teachers curriculum relevant.
+Explains, very simply, the origins of wampum, what it was made from and its use as well as the balanced connection to nature.
+This book is part of the First Nations Resource Collection.

 Beautifully illustrated by Métis artist, Jennifer Bettio.